Rudy Concepción: Death

-At age 28, the latter died of a peptic ulcer in 1940 during the shooting of Mahal Pa Rin Kita.
+At age 28, the latter died of a peptic ulcer on June 21, 1940 at St. Luke's Hospital, during the shooting of Mahal Pa Rin Kita.
+His funeral was held on June 24, 1940 at the Manila North Cemetery, with approximately 120,000 people in attendance.

-Legacy & Honors
+Legacy and honors

 In the early 1950s, Pancho Magalona portrayed Rudy Concepción in a biographical movie called Kasaysayan ni Rudy, opposite Linda Estrella.

-He was posthumously inducted to the Eastwood City Walk Of Fame in June 2008.
+He was posthumously inducted to the Eastwood City Walk of Fame in June 2008.